 Each year in June, our academy students rehearse and perform a full-length play or musical in front of a welcome audience of friends and family.
 These well-received productions provide students with the opportunity to perform live and to apply the new skills they've learnt throughout the year.
 They also help them to build experience and confidence of performing in public.

-All our sessions are run by performing arts professionals who not only teach the the skills necessary to succeed in the performing arts sector but also encourage our students to become well-rounded individuals.
+All our sessions are run by industry professionals who not only teach the the skills necessary to succeed in the performing arts sector but also encourage our students to become well-rounded individuals.
 They strive to get the very best out of our young performers whilst encouraging a fun, safe and friendly environment.

 As well as making leaps in their drama, singing, stage combat, comedy and dance abilities, we find our students often become more self-aware and delight in discovering new hidden talents within themselves.